Japanese events and spaces in Lithuania

-We can feel the Japanese culture in Lithuania in various ways, i.e. books, exhibitions, theatrical performances, concerts, cinema...
+People can discover Japanese culture in Lithuania in various ways, i.e. through books, exhibitions, theatrical performances, concerts, cinema...
 Even though significant geographical and cultural differences exist between the two nations, it seems that the interest in Japan has been increasingly growing in Lithuania since the 1990s.
-During the last decades of the Soviet era and the early years of independence, an escape to secrets of exotic Japanese culture was basically a way to escape a culture of social realism.
-That is why the first significant events, for example, The Week of Japanese Culture organized in 1995, received great interest – people were coming through the windows during some of the events.
+During the last decades of the Soviet era and the early years of independence, an escape into exotic Japanese culture was basically a way to escape a culture of social realism.
+That is why the first significant events, for example, The Week of Japanese Culture organized in 1995, received great interest – people were coming through the windows during some of the events due to a lack of seats.
 After the first attempt, many regular festivals developed in Vilnius, Kaunas, Alytus, and other Lithuanian places.
-These festivals are becoming the most popular form of introducing the Japanese culture to Lithuanian people.
+These Japanese festivals are becoming the most popular form of introducing the Japanese culture to Lithuanian people.

 A whole range of institutions stands behind these events and initiatives, which take care of Japanese culture dissemination in Lithuania.
 For instance, the Culture Center of the Embassy of Japan in Vilnius, the Center for Asian Studies of Vytautas Magnus University in Kaunas, the Center of Asian Arts in Vilnius.
 Many initiatives are developed by private enterprises, for example, "Yukari" and Japanese Culture Home in Vilnius, Bonsai studio "Sensei" in Alytus, "Azija LT" in Kaunas, and others, which teach the Japanese language, organize events, and participate in various projects.

 (closing ceremony of Sugihara Week 2017; Azija LT archive)